Option pricing in exponential L\'evy models with transaction costs

 The L\'evy triplet is $\bigl( \int_{|z|<1} z \nu(dz), 0, \nu \bigr)$.
 A VG process with an additional drift $c\in \R$, $X_t = ct + Z_t$, has the L\'evy triplet $\bigl( c + \int_{|z|<1} z \nu(dz), 0, \nu \bigr)$.
 The VG SDE can be obtained directly from Eq. (\ref{portfolio_dynamics2}):

 where we put $\sigma=0$, $ \theta = \int_{\R} z \nu(dz)$, $\omega = \int_{\R} \bigl( e^z -1 \bigr) \nu(dz)$ and $\mu = c + \omega$ by (\ref{mu}).

-However, the jump process in Eq. (\ref{VG_sde}) has infinite activity and we cannot use its infinitesimal generator to construct a Markov chain approximation.
-We consider instead the approximated process (\ref{log_sde_inf_act}) with $\sigma=0$ and the other parameters obtained through the VG L\'evy measure (\ref{VG_measure}):
+However, the jump process in Eq. (\ref{VG_sde}) has infinite activity, and its infinitesimal generator is not helpful for the Markov chain approximation!\\ We consider instead the approximated process (\ref{log_sde_inf_act}) with $\sigma=0$.
+All the parameters are obtained through the VG L\'evy measure (\ref{VG_measure}):

 For any $f\in C^2(\R) \bigcap C_2(\R)$, the associated infinitesimal generator has a jump-diffusion form: